IBAnimatable/IBAnimatable/Documentation/Roadmap.md

 ## Roadmap
 ### Versions
 * <del>Version 1: Designable and animatable elements</del>
-* <del>Version 2: Custom tansition animations</del>
+* Version 2: Custom transition animations and more animatable elements
-* Version 3: More designable and animatable elements
+* Version 3: Swift 3
-* Version 4: Sketch plugin
+* Version 4: More designable and animatable elements
 * Version 5: More animations
-* Version 6: Xcode plugin
+* Version 6: Sketch plugin & Xcode plugin

 You can find more details in https://github.com/JakeLin/IBAnimatable/milestones